Aris Thessaloniki F.C.: Club culture, supporters and rivalry with PAOK

+Aris Thessaloniki's supporter base, particularly through its main fan club Super 3, is strongly identified with left-wing and anarchist politics.
+The group explicitly opposes racism, fascism, and neo-Nazi ideologies, and this stance is visibly expressed in the club’s stadium, Kleanthis Vikelidis, where anti-fascist and anti-capitalist symbols are displayed and nationalist displays, such as Greek flags, are restricted.
+The second-largest supporters’ club, Ierolohites, shares these anti-fascist principles, and smaller self-organized groups within the Aris fanbase also uphold similar views.
+Historically, Aris supporters have demonstrated solidarity with international and domestic leftist causes, including protests against police violence in Greece and abroad, campaigns for refugee support, and acts of support for Palestinian and Basque nationalist movements.

+After the murder of Pavlos Fyssas by a Golden Dawn member in 2013, Super 3 hung banners stating "Football will be played with the heads of the Nazis", and participated in direct actions against the party, such as removing its flag from local offices.
+The group has also actively opposed corporate influence perceived as environmentally or socially harmful, exemplified by rejecting investment from Eldorado Gold due to its mining operations in Halkidiki.
+Moreover, Aris supporters maintain a critical stance toward state authority, regularly displaying anti-police sentiments such as ACAB banners and mobilising to defend fellow fans from arrests.

 Crest and colours

 Crest evolution

 A company of young Thessalonians inspired the name of the club by Ares, the ancient Olympian "God of War", after the successful military operations of the Kingdom of Greece during the Balkan Wars, and the liberation of Thessaloniki in 1912 from the Ottoman Empire.
 The emblem of the team is a resting Ares (Greek: Άρης), as depicted in the Ludovisi Ares sculpture.
 This emblem was chosen in the late 1970s to replace an older and simpler logo which was used since 1914.
 Also, during the 2000s, a scheme of meander was added to the crest.

 The colors of the team are yellow or gold of glory, dominant colour in the culture of Macedonia, and black.
 Alternative colours also used include white or even dark red uniforms.
 During the 2000s, the club introduced also a shade of lime.